 - The students must wear sports clothes for the this class and girls might consider wearing pants or having a pair of shorts to wear under their uniform skirts or jumpers.

 Bringing toys to school is discouraged because they distract the children from learning.
 If a toy is accidentally lost or broken, feelings will be hurt.
-Students may bring in books that are clearly marked with your child’s name.
+Students may bring in books that are clearly marked with their name.